sigp/lighthouse/book/src/key-management.md

 This page recommends the use of the `lighthouse account-manager` tool to create validators.
 This tool will always generate keys with the withdrawal credentials of type `0x00`.
-This means the users who created keys using `lighthouse account-manager` will have to update their withdrawal credentials in in a separate step to receive staking rewards.
+This means the users who created keys using `lighthouse account-manager` will have to update their withdrawal credentials in a separate step to receive staking rewards.

 In addition, Lighthouse generates the deposit data file in the form of `*.rlp`,